Florent Sanchez Da Silva

-Florent Sanchez Da Silva (born 2 April 2003) is a French professional footballer who plays as a midfielder for club Orléans.
+Florent Sanchez Da Silva (born 2 April 2003) is a French professional footballer who plays as a midfielder for club Guingamp.

 Club career

 Sanchez Da Silva arrived in the Lyon academy in 2010 from US Meyzieu, signing his first professional contract with Lyon on 2 December 2020.
 After figuring several times on the team sheet in January 2021, Sanchez Da Silva made his professional debut for Lyon on 6 February 2021 in a 3–0 win over Strasbourg.

 On 31 January 2022, Sanchez Da Silva joined Villefranche on loan until the end of the season.

-On 2 January 2023, Sanchez Da Silva joined Eredivisie side Volendam on a 6-month loan, scoring once as Volendam stayed up in 14th place in the 2022-23 Eredivisie.
+On 2 January 2023, Sanchez Da Silva joined Eredivisie side Volendam on a 6-month loan, scoring once as Volendam stayed up in 14th place in the 2022–23 Eredivisie.

 On 30 July 2023, Sanchez Da Silva moved on a new loan to RWD Molenbeek in Belgium.

 On 29 November 2024, after releasing his contract with Lyon, Sanchez Da Silva joined Championnat National club Orléans as a free agent.

+On 9 July 2026, Sanchez Da Silva signed a four-year contract with Guingamp in Ligue 2.